reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 ### FBPTerminal
 `FBPTerminal` represents a variable or expression used within a `FBlueprintCompiledStatement`.
 It acts as a handle for data or objects in the Blueprint graph.

-A `FBPTerminal` represents an operand in the intermediate representation, such as a variable, a literal value, or a temporary result.

 ![FBPTerminal](bytecode_fbpterminal.png){: width="400"}
 _"Hello World" Literal FBPTerminal_